PowerPigeon26/LINQ-Exercise/README.md

 Hi!
 This project was used to practice basic LINQ functions, like OrderBy.
+We use LINQ to organize an array of videogame names.